Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: NC regular languages to control NC OPLs

 The previous section showed that, if an OPL is controlled by a control graph whose path labels from descending to corresponding ascending states are NC regular languages, then the OPL can be defined through an FO formula; by adding the intuition that, if languages $R_A$, where $A$ denotes any nonterminal of the original grammar, are NC, then the original OPL is NC as well, we would obtain a sufficient condition for FO-expressibility of NC OPLs.

 This is not our goal, however: we want to show that \emph{any} NC OPL can be expressed by means of an FO formula.
-Unfortunately, it is immediate to realize that there are NC OPLs whose languages $R_A$ of the control graph of their BDR grammar are counting, as shown by the following simple example: \begin{example} Consider the grammar below:

-the regular control language $R_A$ is $(aa)^* d (bc)^*$.
-However, Theorem~\ref{Th:GtoMSO} still holds if we replace $R_A$ by the NC language $a^*d(bc)^*$: intuitively, it is the OPM, and therefore the $\avv$ relation, which imposes that each $b$ and each $c$ are paired with a single $a$, so that for each sequence belonging to $(bc)^*$ we implicitly count an even number of $a$. \end{example}
+Unfortunately, it is immediate to realize that there are NC OPLs whose languages $R_A$ of the control graph of their BDR grammar are counting, as shown by the following simple example: \begin{exa} Consider the grammar $A \to a B c \mid d; \, B \to a A b$.
+The regular control language $R_A$ is $(aa)^* d (bc)^*$.
+However, Theorem~\ref{Th:GtoMSO} still holds if we replace $R_A$ by the NC language $a^*d(bc)^*$: intuitively, it is the OPM, and therefore the $\avv$ relation, which imposes that each $b$ and each $c$ are paired with a single $a$, so that for each sequence belonging to $(bc)^*$ we implicitly count an even number of $a$. \end{exa}

 Generalizing this natural intuition into a rigorous replacement of the original control graph of any OPG with a different NC one which preserves Theorem~\ref{Th:GtoMSO} is the target of this section.
 To achieve it, we need a rather articulated path which is outlined below: